 During special events in all buildings where an AED is required, a minimum of one trained user shall be onsite for the duration of the event.
 It is the responsibility of the special event sponsor to arrange for the trained AED user to be onsite.
 The special event sponsor can have his or her own personnel trained or can arrange with the building manager to have a trained AED user from the building attend the event.

-Bloodborne Pathogens Training is offered monthly through the Safety Academy and online.
+Bloodborne Pathogens Training is offered online through the EHSA website.

 American Heart Association